Dresden: HELLERAU

 7 Selection Procedure

-The residencies are awarded through Musicboard Berlin GmbH upon recommendation of an independent jury of Berlin-based pop experts and in consultation with the Senate Department for Culture and Community.
+The residencies are awarded through Musicboard Berlin GmbH upon recommendation of an independent jury of Berlin-based pop experts and in consultation with the Senate Department for Culture and Social Cohesion.
 Jury members are usually appointed for a period of three years.
-The following jury is appointed to the Scholarships & Residencies programme in 2023:
+The following jury is appointed to the Scholarships & Residencies programme in 2025:

 • Aida Baghernejad